 We also completely redesigned the Design Gallery and Dealer pages to help people share European Home fireplaces on Houzz and Pinterest and to take that next step of visiting a dealer.

 Putting it all together

 While Rachel and Stephen focused on the backend and the design, Holly and Dianna worked on revamping the copy across the entire website, but especially with each fireplace page.
-Some products were deleted and others completed updated.
+Some products were deleted and others completely updated.

 Dianna also focused on completely optimizing the content for search — with the focus on optimizing by fireplace type (e.g. vented, ventless, three-sided, etc.) and by brand.
 Once Holly approved the copy, Dianna uploaded it into WordPress and worked with Holly to fill in any missing gaps.

 The result is a simply stunning website on both the front end and the backend.
 The front end is clean, modern and fresh.
 The “refine your search” process is easy to use and works flawlessly.
 The entire website is a joy to view and to use.